satsummit/landscape/app/_sections/3-capture/4-typical-serviced-image.md

 ## Typical Serviced Image

 A typical serviced satellite image (bought or downloaded) includes several processing steps.
-From the raw image (Level 0), data are calibrated into units of physical reflectance (called Level 1 processing), and the image is geolocated and ortho-rectified following an elevation model of the terrain or Ground Control Points (GCP) of a certain Accuracy, under a geodetic reference frame (e.g., Mercator).
+From the raw image (Level 0), data are calibrated into units of physical reflectance (called Level 1 processing), and the image is geolocated and ortho-rectified following an elevation model of the terrain, Ground Control Points (GCP), or a geodetic reference frame (e.g., Mercator).
 Over large areas, several captures may need to be stitched together.
 This product is usually referred to as Level 2 or similar.
 In many cases, the end user will only see the final image, either in a report or as an interactive map on the web, such as the maps in this report.

 ### [Data Processing Levels](http://www.earthdata.nasa.gov/engage/open-data-services-and-software/data-information-policy/data-levels)